mathiasbosman/file-services/CONTRIBUTING.md

 ### Make your update:

-Make your changes to the file(s) you'd like to update.
+Make your changes to the file(s) you would like to update.

 ### Open a pull request

-When you're done making changes and you'd like to propose them for review create a pull request.
+When you're done making changes, and you would like to propose them for review create a pull request.

 ### Submit your PR & get it reviewed